Skip to content

 Is Central Baptist College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Central Baptist College earn a median of $46,789, roughly in line with national averages for graduates.
+Ten years out, alumni of Central Baptist College earn a median of $46,789, roughly in line with the national average for college graduates.

 $37,681